Current technologies

 The captions are saved in a digital file and provided to a post-production house for addition to the movie before release.
 Post-production for movies often involves video and soundtrack editing and adding visual effects and sound effects.

 For closed caption production for digital cinema, which is the method being implemented under the Cinema Access Implementation Plan, the caption file is built into the digital cinema package (DCP) for the movie.
 A DCP is a collection of digital files used to store all audio and video components of a movie.
-Along with storing the files for the movie itself, a DCP will also have files that assist cinemas in organising and managing playlists of the movie on different screens.
+Along with storing the files for the movie itself, a DCP will also have files that assist cinemas in organising and managing playlists of the movie, trailers and advertisements on different screens.

-For open captions, the caption file is added to a separate CD-ROM that is played simultaneously to the movie.
+For open captions, the older style of production is for the caption file to be added to a separate CD-ROM that is played simultaneously with the movie.
 The system projects the captions onto the screen using a separate projector.
-A standard movie print is used.
+This method is used with older-style analogue movies, which will become obsolete within the next couple of years as the cinema industry worldwide transitions to digital cinema.

 Audio described movie technology